How do I get the coronavirus vaccine in B.C.?

 HOW WILL I FIND OUT WHEN I CAN RECEIVE THE VACCINE?

-All adults aged 18 and older can now receive a vaccine in B.C.
+All residents aged 12 and older can now receive a vaccine in B.C.
 Details on how to register can be found on the province's vaccine website.

 WHERE DO I SIGN UP?

 At the start of the vaccine rollout, individuals could contact a call centre in their health authority to book an appointment.
 On April 6, an online booking system launched, as did a single call centre phone number for the entire province.